bcpd/metaomics-pipeline/README.md

-# M5P: **MBI Microbial Mixtures Metagenomics and Metatranscriptomics pipeline**
+# M4P: **Microbial Mixtures Metagenomics and Metatranscriptomics Pipeline**

 Snakemake-based workflow for the taxonomic and functional annotation of metagenomics and metatranscriptomics datasets.
+It is best suited to low-complexity samples.

 ## Dependencies:
 - Docker